About

 Range Search over Encrypted Multi-Attribute Data

-We present the first systematic study of multi-attribute range search on a symmetrically encrypted database outsourced to an honest-but-curious server.
+This work addresses expressive queries over encrypted data by presenting the first systematic study of multi-attribute range search on a symmetrically encrypted database outsourced to an honest-but-curious server.
 Prior work includes a thorough analysis of single-attribute range search schemes (e.g. Demertzis et al. 2016) and a proposed high-level approach for multi-attribute schemes (De Capitani di Vimercati et al. 2021).
-We first introduce a flexible framework for building secure range search schemes with an arbitrary number of attributes (dimensions) by adapting a broad class of geometric search data structures to operate on encrypted data.
+We first introduce a flexible framework for building secure range search schemes over multiple attributes (dimensions) by adapting a broad class of geometric search data structures to operate on encrypted data.
 Our framework encompasses widely used data structures such as multi-dimensional range trees and quadtrees, and has strong security properties that we formally prove.
 We then develop six concrete highly parallelizable range search schemes within our framework that offer a sliding scale of efficiency and security tradeoffs to suit the needs of the application.
 We evaluate our schemes with a formal complexity and security analysis, a prototype implementation, and an experimental evaluation on real-world datasets.

 Attacks on Encrypted Response-Hiding Range Search Schemes in Multiple Dimensions